notaustens/MDT-Configuration-Guide/README.md

+The following steps, and included scripts, can be implemented to develop a "standalone" deployment server (e.g., a server, not joined to an Active Directory environment, that can be used to deploy systems).

 # Step 1: Create the Deployment Share #

 Before we can begin deploying systems, we need to create an MDT deployment share in the Deployment Workbench.
 This deployment share will function as a repository for operating system images, language packs, applications, device drivers, and other software deployed to the target computers.